List of Game of Thrones characters: House Lannister

 A huge knight and the elder brother of Sandor Clegane.
 Called "the Mountain That Rides", he is known for his incredibly cruel nature and uncontrollable temper.
+He is the Lord of Clegane's Keep in the Wastelands.
 His size and strength make him a fearsome warrior, and he has earned a reputation for cruelty and brutality.
 He is able to wield a two-handed sword one handed.
 When they were children, Gregor shoved Sandor's face into a brazier, gruesomely scarring him.
 In season 1, Tywin Lannister sends him to raid the Riverlands.
 Beric Dondarrion is sent to arrest Gregor.
 When war breaks out, Gregor is given command of Tywin's vanguard and left flank and leads his men through intimidation.
 In season 2 he is left to command Harrenhal in Tywin's absence and to find and destroy "the Brotherhood Without Banners", invoking the escape of Arya, Gendry and Hot Pie from Harrenhal.
 He later abandons the castle after slaughtering the prisoners and is defeated by Edmure Tully at the Stone Mill, but manages to escape back to the Westerlands.
 Robb chides his uncle, having planned to draw the Mountain into a trap of his own making to be captured or killed.
 In season 4, Gregor is chosen as Cersei's champion for Tyrion's trial by combat, and fights Oberyn Martell, Tyrion's champion who wants to kill Clegane as revenge for the needless murder of his sister, Elia Martell Targaryen.
 Oberyn inflicts several serious injuries on Clegane with a weapon that is laced with poison, but Clegane kills Oberyn by crushing his skull, while admitting that he did rape Elia, killed her children and enjoyed it, before collapsing from his own injuries.
 It is later revealed that Clegane has been poisoned with manticore venom, a poison that Oberyn had laced his weapon with, and that he is slowly dying.
 Cersei enlists ex-maester Qyburn to save him, though Qyburn claims that the procedure will "change" Clegane.
 The procedure is a seemingly a success, as Gregor has become active again and joins the Kingsguard as a personal knight for Cersei, though the procedure has changed his physical appearance and his behavior.
 In the sixth season, he continues to act as Cersei's bodyguard to intimidate all those who may bother or mock her.
 After Cersei destroys the Great Sept of Baelor and retakes power, she has Gregor torture Septa Unella in revenge for Unella torturing her during her time in prison.
 Fighting his brother, Sandor, the pair perish in the firestorms caused by Daenerys Targaryen.